MUSLIM WOMEN IN THE MEDIA by Filiz Cicek

-(This essay is a response to Sabrina Tavernise’s October 13, 2008, New York Times Article “Youthful Voices Stirs Challenge
+(Originally published in 2009, Indiana University Hamilton Lugar School of Global and International Studies Blog.
+This essay is a response to Sabrina Tavernise’s October 13, 2008, New York Times Article “Youthful Voices Stirs Challenge to Secular Turks.”)

 From 1001 Nights to Gerome’s paintings, from Rudolph Valentino to I Dream of Gene, the West has been simultaneously fascinated and terrified with the East.

 Such Orientalist attitudes increased during the Bush Administration’s neo-con era, and are often reflected in the US media.
 Sabrina Tavernise’s piece in The Times was and is case in point.
 The article roots for the rebellious female teens of Turkey who are fighting for the right to wear an Islamic headscarf against the secular government.
 The piece also features a picture of a bride, whose upper body is covered, while the lower remainder is exposed, as if in a Can-Can dance hall of 19th century Paris.
 The thrust of the article is to evoke sympathy for the religiously “oppressed”, but in true orientalist mode, it romanticizes while ignoring the complexities of the issue.
 The elephant in the room, however, is the fact that Islam, like most other religions, is just as sexist and oppressive to women as secularism can be.
 The secularism these women are fighting against is ironically the one that enables them to empower themselves.
 Where else in the Middle East would they be offered such freedom to dissent?
 The one sidedness of the article ignores the millions of modern secular Turkish women who choose not to cover.
 Is it because they would conjure up familiar feminist notions, and hence would not be as exotic?
 The piece exploits difference.
 It does not tackle the headscarf issue head-on, and therefore provides only a superficial treatment of a serious socio-political phenomenon.